Trash, Recycling & Compost

 Skip Navigation LinksHome » Departments » Trash, Recycling & Compost » Recycling

-Recycle Ann Arbor has an interactive A to Z recycling guide with a keyword search ability.
+Recycle Ann Arbor has an interactive A to Z recycling guide that offers a search function for what can be recycled and how to recycle it.

 Yes

-• Paper, such as newspapers, magazines, catalogs, junk mail, office paper, cardboard, frozen food and cereal-type boxes
+• Paper, such as newspapers, magazines, catalogs, junk mail, office paper, cardboard (must be flattened), frozen food boxes and cereal-type boxes

 • Metal cans